Last updated on 10th January 2024

 If you have a small business then you need to start investing in video content.
 Video content is extremely popular with consumers these days, with people watching an average of 17 hours of online video content per week and 89% of people saying video has convinced them to buy a product or service.

-In addition to that, 91% of people said they WANT to see more online videos from brands in 2023.
+In addition to that, 91% of people said they WANT to see more online videos from brands.

 Those statistics are pretty amazing!
 But you’re a small business owner.
 You’re savvy.
 You want to know more before you start investing in a video content marketing strategy.